 A source task may consist of a single file or a list of files.
-It may also be an input monitor which polls a directory on local disk, an FTP server, or a network server.
+It may also use a Watch Folder on local disk, an FTP server, or a network server.
 New media files placed in this directory are retrieved (localized) and encoded.

-Figure 3.
-Typical Monitor Source Task
+Figure 7.
+Typical Watch Folder Source Task

-A monitor source polls a specific computer and directory at regular (user-settable) intervals.
-When a file is saved in the target directory, it is identified and a job is scheduled for encoding.
-However, writing the entire media file to the directory takes time and the file cannot be encoded until the file transfer is complete, so the monitor polls the file to see when the file is completely written and released.
+A Watch Folder (named "Incoming" in the figures) is checked at regular (user-settable) intervals for new files.
+When a file is saved in the Watch Folder, it is identified and a job is scheduled for encoding.
+However, writing the entire media file to the folder takes time and the file cannot be encoded until the file transfer is complete, so Episode polls the file to see when it has been completely written and released.
 Only then is the encoding job submitted.

-While it is possible to set up multiple monitors on the same directory, this is both inefficient and error-prone.
-Best practice suggests setting up a single monitor for a directory and connecting multiple encoders to it in one workflow.
+While it is possible to set up multiple Watch Folders to watch the same folder, this is both inefficient and error-prone.
+It is better to set up a single Watch Folder for the folder you want to watch and connect multiple encoders to that Watch Folder in one workflow.